mongodb/genny/README.md

         next : sleep

 The main parts of this are:
-* name: This is a label used to refer to the node or operation
+* name: This is a label used to refer to the node or operation.
+If not specified, a default name will be provided.
 * type: This says what the operation should be.
 Basic operations include the operations supported by the C++11 driver.
 Currently only a limited subset is supported.